ShahriarRakibRabbi/ca-clock/README.md

 ## Limitations

-Everything here runs single-threaded in user space, on one laptop with one hard drive.
-An SSD would give you different numbers, and probably a narrower gap between reading and writing.

 The sweep only covers normal write-through mode.
 Durable mode is the case where a write costs twenty-three reads, which is exactly where protecting changed pages should pay off best, and I calibrated it but never swept it.
 That's the obvious next experiment.

-Workloads are synthetic.
-Zipf and sequential patterns, not traces from real programs.
+Workloads are Zipf and sequential patterns, not traces from real programs.
 And the protection strength is a number you pass in, not something the program works out for itself from the disk measurement.

 ## References